skylarjhdownes/Akagi-Bot/README.md

 ~abort game - Currently does nothing, but claims the game is over

+~next - Used after a round is over, in order to start next round.

 ~pon - Allows one to Pon players discards.

 ~chi - Allows one to Chi.
 Takes 4 arguments, the two tiles you are forming the meld with from your hand.

 ~kan - Allows one to Kan players discards.
 If done on your turn, requires the tile you want to Kan as an argument.

+~tsumo - Allows one to win off of self draw.

 !tiles - Displays a picture of each tile.